Text by CLOT Magazine

-Within the melding of the analogue and digital, there was another element thrown in: the album is tinged with psilocybin technology.
+Another element was thrown in within the melding of the analogue and digital: the album is tinged with psilocybin technology.
 As a listener, you can hear as you move through a psychedelic passage, like out of a state of lockdown into one of alien otherworldliness.
 Something that also seems to be tingeing the electronic music scenes throughout, especially on the American west coast.

-For this mix the duo has selected a series of tracks filled with the atmospheres and textures they love and are inspired by and truly find moving: there is something like an angelic quality or a spiritual depth to each of the tracks that we are always in search of.
+For this mix, the duo has selected a series of tracks filled with the atmospheres and textures they love and are inspired by and truly find moving: there is something like an angelic quality or a spiritual depth to each of the tracks we are always searching for.
 Heliochrysum for us is about layers, simple melodies and atmospheres moving towards an immersive experience that take the listener and us somewhere new, unknown and challenging.
 We also included some things we have made as Heliochrysum as well as other projects that we have been a part of because for us they are all one world and part of this journey.

-A blissful trip of warm sounds to fill readers with autumnal feelings.
+A blissful trip of warm sounds to replenish readers with autumnal feelings.

-Our creative process was all about collaborating on making unique sounds atmospheres, textures and seeing what those experiments revealed.
+Our creative process was all about collaborating on making unique sounds, atmospheres, and textures and seeing what those experiments revealed.
 We would talk about what sounds we liked and how a certain process was interesting or moving us.

-One of us might create a melody or a beat and then we would share that and take parts of it and add other elements and the tracks were born from there.
-Conceptually we both really wanted to make visual and immersive music that created a story or a journey for the listener to launch into.
+One of us might create a melody or a beat, and then we would share that and take parts of it and add other elements and the tracks were born from there.
+Conceptually, we both wanted to make visual and immersive music that created a story or a journey for the listener to launch into.

-The Psilocybin technologies were used at times in relationship to our review process of certain moments during the production as we would analyse each track and each sound in order to see what the pieces were revealing to us and what was or wasn’t part of the world we were after.
+The Psilocybin technologies were used at times in relation to our review process of certain moments during the production as we would analyse each track and each sound to see what the pieces were revealing to us and what was or wasn’t part of the world we were after.

-The biggest challenge for us was that we had never collaborated before this record.
-We shared records we had made and records we loved but we were just two new friends talking for a while about music and films mostly.
-When we eventually started to craft this record our idea was to try to make three tracks and see what happened from there.
+Our biggest challenge was that we had never collaborated before this record.
+We shared records we had made and records we loved, but we were just two new friends talking for a while about music and films mostly.
+When we eventually started to craft this record, our idea was to try to make three tracks and see what happened from there.
 It took us some experimenting to find our workflow.

 We would write a lot of layers of atmospheres and melodies.
-We collected a ton of ideas that we changed a lot looking for something to jump out at us and when it did we learned to follow the music, to let it show us the journey.
-Once we begin we just kept making new tracks and an album quickly came to light.
+We collected many ideas that we changed a lot, looking for something to jump out at us, and when it did, we learned to follow the music to let it show us the journey.
+Once we begin, we just kept making new tracks, and an album quickly came to light.
 It was a great learning experience.

 The album was mixed by Ben Frost; how was the experience of working with him?
-How did he complemented your work?
+How did he complement your work?

 Working with Ben was a great experience.
-Daniel has worked with Ben on a lot of different projects through the years.
-Ben highlighted such great elements that really brought new colours to each of the tracks.
-We had gone over the album so many times and to have someone like Ben willing to come at it with his unique style and sound was a huge blessing for us.
+Daniel has worked with Ben on many different projects through the years.
+Ben highlighted such great elements that brought new colours to each track.
+We had gone over the album so many times; having someone like Ben willing to come at it with his unique style and sound was a huge blessing for us.

 What are your main inspirations for your productions these days?